Norfolk pigeon

-The Norfolk pigeon or Norfolk Island pigeon (Hemiphaga novaeseelandiae spadicea), sometimes called the wood quest, is an extinct subspecies of the New Zealand pigeon (kererū) that inhabited Norfolk Island.
-This population probably colonised Norfolk Island from New Zealand during the Pleistocene.
-It became extinct around the turn of the 20th century.
+The Norfolk pigeon or Norfolk Island pigeon (Hemiphaga novaeseelandiae spadicea), sometimes called the wood quest, is an extinct Norfolk Island subspecies of Hemiphaga novaeseelandiae, the New Zealand subspecies of which is the extant kererū.
+H. novaeseelandiae probably colonised Norfolk Island from New Zealand during the Pleistocene.
+The Norfolk pigeon became extinct around the start of the 20th century.

 Taxonomy

 German naturalist Johann Reinhold Forster described the Norfolk pigeon as Columba argetraea in 1794, however the name was not used.
 English ornithologist John Latham described it as Columba spadicea in his 1801 work Supplementum Indicis Ornithologici.

-Twenty specimens of the Norfolk Pigeon are known.
-Three of these are in the Natural History Museum, Leiden, two in the Natural History Museum New York and one specimen in World Museum Liverpool.
+Twenty specimens of the Norfolk pigeon are known, including three in the Natural History Museum, Leiden, two in the Natural History Museum New York and one in the World Museum Liverpool.
 DNA collected and analyzed from toepad tissue indicated that the Norfolk Island pigeon is genetically sister to the New Zealand Hemiphaga novaeseelandiae population.

 Early records from Norfolk Island indicate the local people gave it the name "wood quest", however the name was not passed on from the second settlement to the Pitcairn settlers.
 The term is related to the words "queece", "queest" and "quist" used for the wood pigeon in the West Midlands and southwestern England.